Healthlane-Technologies/Zango/Setup.md

 - **Database Host**
 - **Database Port** (default is usually 5432)

 If the provided credentials are incorrect or if there are issues with the database connection, the setup process will throw errors and cancel the project creation.
-This is because Zelthy will create schemas and perform migrations during the project's creation.
+This is because ZCore will create schemas and perform migrations during the project's creation.

 #### 4. Migrate Schemas and Create Public Tenant: